Riparian and Ecological Enhancement (REEP)

-The Canadian Agricultural Partnership (CAP) formerly known as Growing Forward 2 is now accepting applications.
-Please visit the website at www.cap.alberta.ca to check out the funding programs and be sure to subscribe at the website to receive the latest program announcements.
+Sustainable CAP is now accepting applications.
+Please visit the website at www.alberta.ca/sustainable-cap.aspx to check out the funding programs and be sure to subscribe at the website to receive the latest program announcements.

 Contact Alberta Agriculture and Irrigation at 310-FARM or contact our Sustainable Agricultural Specialist, Lorelee Grattidge at 403-335-3311, ext.
 163 or firstname.lastname@example.org for assistance with any of these programs.